apache/incubator-livy-website/README.md

 {% endcomment %}
 -->

-# Apache Livy (Incubating) Website
+# Apache Livy Website

-The Apache Livy (Incubating) website was forked from the [Apache Website Template](https://github.com/apache/apache-website-template).
+The Apache Livy website was forked from the
+[Apache Website Template](https://github.com/apache/apache-website-template).

 This website is generated using [Jekyll](https://jekyllrb.com/).